 A virtual presentation still requires audience engagement and the way to get it is not much different than a presentation delivered in person.
 As mentioned above, eye contact is an essential part of any presentation, including virtual—when you look at the camera, you’re making eye contact with your audience.
 Since your presentation involves your participants staring at their screens, it’s important to visually reinforce your points with aesthetically pleasing visuals—other than just the speaker(s) in front of the camera—to break up the presentation and make it more interesting.

 Another way to engage your audience is to create interaction, which you can do through Q&As.
 If you want participants to submit questions through a chat function, make sure to communicate that to them and let them know when the questions will be answered (e.g., submit questions any time and they will be answered in the last ten minutes of the presentation—any questions that do not get answered live in the presentation will be emailed to participants).
-Or arrange a live Q&A session where participants can verbally ask the questions (raised-hand feature works well for these types of sessions) and the host(s) or presenters have the opportunity to answer them.
+Or arrange a live Q&A session where participants can verbally ask the questions (the raised-hand feature works well for these types of sessions) and the host(s) or presenters have the opportunity to answer them.

 Engage the audience in other ways by including polls and games (plus that’s an alternate way to break up the presentation to keep the audience entertained for the entire presentation).
 As you’ll notice, not a lot has to change between in-person and virtual presentations aside from how you execute your safety meeting, but with a bit of planning, you can be sure you haven’t missed the mark on delivering a successful online session.